 Merivoo also undercuts himself badly with his central point.
 The kids build their Kratt, and it is equal parts funny looking and scary.
 But before it can be animated Grandma finds it and ends up becoming Kratt instead.
 So rather than a creature somewhere between a robot and a Golem, we get a zombie instead.
 And, not only does it short circuit what he was trying to say, it ruined my hopes for a rural version of Psycho Goreman.

 Kratt does have its moments, such as a creative look at what happens when you ask Siri or Bixby a question and a priest using drones to keep track of his parishioners..
-And on another level we have Grandma walking around trying to get a sickle blade out of her skull.
-But in the end more jokes missed than hit.
-I was left feeling more amused by the fact I’d watched an anti-internet film streaming over said internet and would be mentioning its anti social media message on social media than by the film itself.
+And on another level we have Grandma walking around trying to get a sickle-blade out of her skull.
+But in the end, more jokes were missed than hit.
+I was left feeling more amused by the fact I’d watched an anti-internet film streaming over said internet and would be mentioning its anti-social media message on social media than by the film itself.

-In the end we’re left with a film about Kratts that lacks a Kratt and a satire that lacks any real bite.
-I was hoping the last act exorcism would but even that turned into a ridiculous mess involving a black helicopter and NATO troops, then caps it off with an on the nose final shot.
+In the end, we’re left with a film about Kratts that lacks a Kratt and a satire that lacks any real bite.
+I was hoping the last act of exorcism would but even that turned into a ridiculous mess involving a black helicopter and NATO troops, then caps it off with an on-the-nose final shot.
 I didn’t get many laughs, but I think I did get a bad case of Kratt scratch fever.